ferdinandhartmann/visionProTeleop/ros2_ws/src/teleoperation/README.md

 1. **Vision Pro transforms** – `vp_transform_publisher.py` listens to the Vision Pro stream and publishes TF frames such as `visionpro/right/wrist` and fingertip frames under the configurable `vp_base` tree.
 2. **Target computation** – `teleop_control_cpp` reads the TF frames, applies calibration offsets, converts the wrist pose into an end-effector goal, and derives a gripper percentage from the right-hand pinch distance.
 It publishes `teleoperation/TeleopTarget` on `/teleop/ee_target_` and the frame `ee_target_offset_mycobot_base`.
-3. **Inverse kinematics** – The `inverse_kinematics` package subscribes to `/teleop/ee_target`, solves for joint angles, and republishes joint targets (see its README for details).
+3. **Inverse kinematics** – The `inverse_kinematics_node` (now built inside this package) subscribes to `/teleop/ee_target`, solves for joint angles, and republishes joint targets.
-4. **Send to Robot** – `joint_state_to_mycobot.py` gets the pose and gripper command from inverse_kinematics node and sends it to the robot.
+4. **Send to Robot** – `joint_state_to_mycobot.py` gets the pose and gripper command from the inverse kinematics node and sends it to the robot.
 It is subscribed with a timer and sends joint commands when the angle change is bigger than some limit.
 5. **Keyboard fallback** – `keyboard_ee_teleop.py` publishes targets without any Vision Pro and robot.

 ## Check the images in the ros2_ws folder to see the tf and the node graph